 You’d love to have supermodel hair — gorgeous, thick shiny strands of hair that look like you’ve spent the day at the salon.
 How exactly to get that?
-You need to develop a health routine for your hair.
+You need to understand the benefits of healthy haircare routines, and why you must develop one for yourself.
 But there’s so many hair products, so many options.
 We’ll start with the basics, then your routine will sort itself out.

 You need to know this because that will determine how much moisture your hair and your scalp needs.
 It will determine how fragile your hair is and if it breaks easily.
 First, check the diameter.
 If you take one strand and you can’t feel it, that means you have fine hair.
 If you feel one strand, you have medium hair, and if it feels thick or textured, then you have coarse hair.

 Check the density.
 Pull a chunk of hair to the side, do you see scalp?
 Then you have thin hair.
 If you hardly see any scalp, then you have thick hair.
 If it’s sort of in-between, then you have medium-density hair.

 If you pull on that hair strand and it snaps, your hair has low elasticity.
 If it stretches, that’s normal for healthy hair, and this will determine how much styling your hair can hold.
 Then, there’s texture — is it straight, wavy, or curly?
 Then, add in the weather because your hair changes with the seasons due to the moisture inside and outside your home.

 If you’ve got dry hair, you should only be washing it every third day or so.
 With oily hair, you should wash every other day, and normal hair wash every other or every third day.
 You can throw in an extra wash or dry shampoo if you do a workout and your hair feels oily afterward.

 Wash with lukewarm water because hot strips off too much of the natural oil.
 You’ll keep your natural shine with lukewarm water.